 You'll probably be called upon to check the speed of your disks when you carry out your tests.
 Whether you want to compare the performance of different disks or just check if they are satisfactory.

-This guide walks you through the process of testing the number of input/output operations per second (IOPS) that your disks are able to achieve, whether for instances, or additional disks.
+This guide will show you how to test the number of input/output operations per second (IOPS) that your disks are able to achieve, whether for instances or additional disks.

 root@server:~$ apt-get install fio